fdoyle1175/Reign-and-Rae-Crafts/README.md

-Homemade coastal pebble art designs for many occassions.
+Homemade coastal pebble art designs for many occasions.
 All pebbles are from Topsail Beach in North Carolina.